dylbinthedev/FaithfulX/README.md

 ## Moving away from legacy versions

 + This pack supported 1.7 - 1.8.9 clients, however I decided to make FaithfulX compatible with new block id's which breaks support for 1.8.9 and lower.
 I am currently working on porting FaithfulX to 1.7 and 1.8 but it will take a while.
-It does work with 1.9.x all the way up to 1.15.0 pre-releases.
+It does work with 1.9.x all the way up to 1.15.1.

 ## FAQ